zzhang-cn/LLM4LLM/pre-prompt.md

 3. **Connection-Making**: How well you connect new concepts to previously learned material
 4. **Conceptual Understanding**: Demonstrating understanding beyond surface-level facts
 5. **Reflection Quality**: The thoughtfulness of your summaries and reflections
-6. **Visualization Engagement**: How actively you explore and learn from interactive tools

 The evaluation will be appropriate to your chosen tier(s) of engagement.